15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 – Take your curriculum, nutrition philosophy or framework and turn it into a downloadable guide

-2. Work with clients 1:1
+2. Work with Clients 1:1

 When most dietitian nutritionists think of owning their own businesses, the first thing that comes to mind is seeing clients 1:1 in a private practice.
 If you want to work 9-5 and see clients occasionally as a dietitian side hustle, that is totally doable.

-3. Online webinars or masterclasses
+3. Online Webinars or Masterclasses

 One of the unexpected benefits that has come from Covid-19 is people’s willingness to utilize online education platforms.
 There has never been a better time to start offering your services online, whether that be through 1:1 nutrition counselling or a digital course

-4. Digital courses
+4. Digital Courses

-5. Subscription services
+5. Subscription Services

 If you have a specific niche in a certain topic, then a subscription service could be a great idea for your dietitian side hustle.
 A subscription service means that someone pays a monthly fee to have access to you or resources you develop (like DSC!).

-This is an important one for all dietitian nutritionists who are looking to pursue entrepreneurship (or even just to build up their professional profiles!).
+This is an important one for all dietitian nutritionists who are looking to pursue entrepreneurship (or even just to build up their professional profiles!)
 Building a social media following takes time and consistent effort.
-Once you get up to a certain number of followers, you may start to get approached by brands to create sponsored content for them.
-You could also get paid to represent their product in some way.

 This can be a lucrative avenue as the health and wellness product space is only growing and expanding as time goes on.
 There will continue to be opportunities for dietitians and nutritionists to do this work if they want to.
 So, no, the online nutrition space is not too saturated for you to start!

-7. Freelance writing
+7. Freelance Writing

 This is actually how I started my business as a dietitian side hustle.
 To get jobs, you can use platforms like UpworkFreelancerFiverr or People Per Hour.
 These are essentially marketplaces where people will post freelance jobs and you can bid on them as a freelancer.